 "We decided we could compete against Google and Microsoft and Apple on the consumer side and probably not make any money," Levie says, "or go after Microsoft and IBM and Oracle on the enterprise side."
 By going into enterprise, they had the ability to be "a little more innovative, a lot faster, (and) be able to work with a new set of technologies that they weren't implementing," allowing the startup to enter a market where customers were accustomed to the most peculiar of behaviors--paying for, and sticking with, the technology.
 As a bonus, corporations were thrilled by the speed of a startup versus the typically long product-development cycles of established software vendors.

-The Takeaway: Innovation isn't just about the product--it's about business strategy.
+Bottom Line: Innovation isn't just about the product--it's about business strategy.
 You can distinguish yourself in a crowded space by counterintuitive thinking about your end market.

 [Salmon Swimming: Kirk Norbury via Shutterstock]